heig-tin-info/handbook/README.md

 ## To-Do

-- [ ] CI cannot get insiders version of mkdocs.
 - [ ] Build another nav with only the required sections for INFO1, INFO2.
-- [x] Drawio and SVG size is not correct
-- [x] Drawio export doesn't accept attributes {width=100%}
-  - Fixed by rendering the drawio frontend with a mygraph parser
-- [x] When I enable navigation.tabs, I dont see the fold/unfold
-  - Fixed by not enabling the navigation.sections
 - [ ] Label for tables are cropped, should be placed above tables
 - [ ] Exercise plugin cause code to be renamed exercise
-- [ ] Center mermaid diagrams
-- [ ] Allow to click on drawio image to see it full screen
 - [ ] Optimize plugins with a beautiful soup parser
-- [ ] Find a way to add unbreakable space before semi-colon in paragraphs
-- [ ] Update drawio plugin to use theme colors.
 - [ ] Make all figures compatible with both light/dark theme
 - [ ] Tables
   - [ ] Caption above table